adamhajari/nbgitconvert/README.md

 # nbgitconvert
-A git hook to automatically render jupyter notebooks to html, markdown, pdf, etc. on git commits.
-Automates keeping rendered versions of notebooks in-sync with their parents.
+Automatically render jupyter notebooks to html, markdown or pdf on git commits.
+Works with Bitbucket, no plugins necessary.

 ## Install/Setup
 To install, move the `nbgitconvert` file to the root of your repo and run: